-- Singapore City Tour – The 24-hour ticket lets you explore Singapore via open-top double-decker bus accompanied by informative commentary.
+- Singapore City Tour – The 24 or 48-hour ticket lets you explore Singapore via open-top double-decker bus accompanied by informative commentary.
 You can hop on and off at more than 20 stops throughout the city, such as China Town, Kampong Glam, and Little India.
 Discover all the top attractions from the bus, or explore at your own pace when you choose to hop off the bus.
 It’s a travel deal you don’t want to miss, especially if you are aiming to cover many tourist spots in a limited amount of time.
 You can buy a ticket for this tour at the arrival halls of T2 and T3 at Changi Airport, or you can book online.

 Transportation in Singapore

-- Bus – The extensive bus network in Singapore reaches every destination on the island.
+- Bus – The extensive bus network in Singapore reaches every destination on the island from Changi Airport.
 Get a TransitLink Guide to help navigate the bus system.
 You can pay the fare using an EZ-Link card or with cash.
 If you pay cash, be sure to have exact change.

 - Rental Car – It’s not common for visitors to rent a car in Singapore because it’s not convenient.
 Local transportation is the best way to go because it’s reliable and affordable, and doesn’t require you to learn local driving rules.
 But if you need to rent a car, there are Avis counters in all Changi Airport terminals.